FuelLabs/sway-standards/SRCs/src-20.md

 # Motivation

 A standard interface for [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) on Fuel allows external applications to interact with the native asset, whether that be decentralized exchanges, wallets, or Fuel's [Scripts](https://docs.fuel.network/docs/sway/sway-program-types/scripts/) and [Predicates](https://docs.fuel.network/docs/sway/sway-program-types/predicates/).

 # Prior Art

 The SRC-20 Native Asset Standard naming pays homage to the [ERC-20 Token Standard](https://eips.ethereum.org/EIPS/eip-20) seen on Ethereum.
 While there is functionality we may use as a reference, it is noted that Fuel's [Native Assets](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) are fundamentally different than Ethereum's tokens.

-There has been a discussion of the Fungile Token Standard on the [Fuel Forum](https://forum.fuel.network/).
+There has been a discussion of the Fungible Token Standard on the [Fuel Forum](https://forum.fuel.network/).
 This discussion can be found [here](https://forum.fuel.network/t/src-20-fungible-token-standard/186).

 There has also been a Fungible Token Standard and Non-Fungible Token Standard implementations added to the [Sway-Libs](https://github.com/FuelLabs/sway-libs) repository before the creation of the [Sway-Standards](https://github.com/FuelLabs/sway-standards) repository.
 The introduction of this standard in the [Sway-Standards](https://github.com/FuelLabs/sway-standards) repository will deprecate the Sway-Libs Fungible Token Standard.